Prag8855/aab/content/guides/german-health-insurance.md

 **If you work over 20 hours per week**, you are treated [like a normal employee](#health-insurance-for-employees).[^46] You can't get the student tariff, and you can't get [free health insurance](#free-health-insurance).
 There are different rules for [internships](#health-insurance-for-an-internship) and [apprenticeships](#health-insurance-for-an-apprenticeship).

 [Ask an expert](#insurance-brokers) to help you choose.
-They can help you find the cheapest health insurance.
-Their help is free.
+They help you find the cheapest health insurance.
+They also give you a proof of insurance for your school and your visa application.
+This is a free service.

 ### Health insurance for freelancers